 Gene Hines was a Marine in Vietnam, a preacher in South Carolina, a missionary in Japan, a lawyer in North Carolina, and is now a writer in Tennessee.
 One of his stories was nominated for a Pushcart Prize and he was awarded the James Patrick Prize for Fiction by the Exiles Literary Group.
 You may contact him at 1Rosebud2@zoho.com.

 Mary Beth is living the dream in Massachusetts.
 Following a career in public service, she reads, writes, swims, and daydreams to her heart’s content.
-Her poetry has been published in journals such as the Aurorean, Crab Orchard Review, Sky Island Journal, and SPLASH among others.
-The Trumpet Player is her debut flash-fiction piece, and she couldn’t be happier about it.
+Her work—poetry, short fiction, and nonfiction—has been published in journals such as Brilliant Flash Fiction, Crab Orchard Review, Literary Mama, and Madcap Review among others.
+She is looking for a home for her first poetry collection.

 Lynne is a marine scientist by training, a writer by passion, and a curmudgeon by nature.
 She uses her experiences from years living in the Caribbean to infuse her stories with tropical magic, from the siren call of the islands to the terror and hysteria caused by the mysterious chupacabra.
 You can find out more at lynnehinkey.com